-Prince Charles warns virus may devastate students’ futures
+UK university students furious over virus restrictions

 Britain already has Europe’s worst death toll from the pandemic, with about 42,000 confirmed deaths.
 But scientists who are urging more restrictive measures are being challenged by critics fearing further damage to the economy.

-Johnson last week announced a 10 p.m. curfew on bars and restaurants throughout England, along with other restrictions on social interactions, but many health experts said the measures didn’t go far enough.

-Several regions have already imposed tighter restrictions to control local spikes.
+In addition to national restrictions announced last week, several regions have already imposed tighter rules to control local spikes.
 By Monday, about one-quarter of the U.K.’s 65 million people will be living under these heightened restrictions.

 London, home to almost 9 million people, was added to the government’s COVID-19 watchlist as an “area of concern.”

-“It’s very likely that London will find itself in a situation with restrictions,” said Lammy.
+“It’s very likely that London will find itself in a situation with restrictions,” said Lammy, who represents an inner-city constituency of the capital.

 Some lawmakers have criticized the Conservative government for abusing its power by restricting civil liberties without parliamentary approval.
 The House of Commons on Wednesday will consider an amendment to existing COVID-19 legislation that would give Parliament the right to vote on any new restrictions.

-Culture Secretary Oliver Dowden defended the government’s decision to move forward without prior approval from Parliament.
+Dowden defended the government’s decision to move forward without prior approval from Parliament.

 “I think it’s important in a crisis like this, when things are moving very rapidly, that the government has the power to move quickly’’ to contain the virus, Dowden told Sky News.
 “But then it is important that MPs hold us to account and vote on that, and that is exactly what is happening.”